thelfer/tfel/docs/web/CamClayStressPotential.md

 ## Hydrostatic pressure threshold

-Equation @eq:mfront:camclay:bulk_modulus is only valid if the the hydrostatic is strictly positive.
+Equation @eq:mfront:camclay:bulk_modulus is only valid if the the hydrostatic pressure is strictly positive.
 To ensure this, a threshold
 \(p_{\min}\) is introduced.

 Below this threshold, the behaviour is assumed linear, as follows: